 If you haven’t got the right grades to apply, you can either take your GCSEs online or enrol straight into your A Level programme via a distance learning provider.
 There are no entry requirements for an online A Level course.
 All you need is a Wi-Fi-enabled device and you’re ready to go!

 Plus, with a distance learning course, there are no term or enrolment dates to restrict your learning.
 You can enrol whenever you’re ready to and commence your studies right away.

 So, if you’re planning your studies and next steps in advance, a college programme may appeal.
 However, if you want to start your A Levels now, without needing to achieve any qualifications beforehand, online learning may suit you better.

 Choosing Your A Levels

 If you wish to study at university, you will need 3 specific A Levels or a combination of subjects.
-This depends on whether you want a degree that leads to a specific profession or one that furthers your academic knowledge and love of a specific subject.
+This depends on whether you want a degree that leads to a specific profession or one that furthers your academic knowledge and love of a particular subject.

 If you want to achieve your A Levels to better your career prospects, a selection of A Level subjects will keep your options open.
 This is also the case for securing higher apprenticeships and vocational or work-based qualifications that train you on the job.

 As these training programmes equip you with the skills for success in a certain industry, A Levels in specific subjects aren’t always necessary.

 A Levels in any subject are valuable to employers as they demonstrate that you have a good level of education.
 They also prove to employers that you: